-No matter how much space you think you have, there is never sufficient space to save everything.
+No matter how much room you think you have, it never seems to be enough.

 Yes!
 Containers can be used as storage units; in fact, many people use them for storage purposes.
 Here are the advantages of using a container as a storage shed.